 The Radial Velocity field indicates the Radial Velocity of the target relative to the sensing receiver in units

 of 1 mm/s.
-This field is present if Radial velocity Axis Present field is setin Axis Present field, and not present
+This field is present if Radial velocity Axis Present field is set to 1 in Axis Present field, and not present

 otherwise.